paulondc/js-typecheck/README.md

 TypeCheck.isCallback(() => {})
 ```
 ---
-Checks if the input is a string type:
+Checks if the input is a string type
 ```javascript
 TypeCheck.isString("foo")
 ```
 ---
-Checks if the input is a number type:
+Checks if the input is a number type
 ```javascript
 TypeCheck.isNumber(5.0)
 ```
 ---
-Checks if the input is a boolean type:
+Checks if the input is a boolean type
 ```javascript
 TypeCheck.isBool(true)
 ```